NeonGeckoCom/neon_enclosure/README.md

 Enclosure module to handle any core interactions with hardware, including volume controls, lights, buttons, etc.

+## Admin Services
+`neon_enclosure.admin` contains a service much like `neon_enclosure`, but plugins it loads will have `root` privileges.
+This service is intended for handling any OS-level interactions requiring escalation of privileges and is excluded from Docker support.
+Because this service runs as root, it also requires configuration be initialized prior to its initialization and plugins it loads are responsible for not writing configuration changes which would result in breaking config file permissions.

 ## Running in Docker
 The included `Dockerfile` may be used to build a docker container for the neon_audio module.
 The below command may be used to start the container.